 * master classes (The dark-haired woman in the photo at right behind the children who participated in the class is Joan Bujacich, our master class clinician from this year.)

-* non-competitive auditions on college campuses for a written evaluation of their performance (input from a well-respected teacher-adjudicator)
+* springtime non-competitive auditions on college campuses for a written evaluation of their performance (input from a well-respected teacher-adjudicator).
+I serve as an adjudicator for these auditions run by the statewide MEA-NJ.

 * duet-playing with other students to develop collaborative skills with other musicians